Organica-Ai-Solutions/NIS_Protocol/docs/README.md

 ## 🧠 **Complete AGI System Documentation**

-Welcome to the comprehensive documentation for **NIS Protocol v2.0** - the neural-inspired AGI system with consciousness, autonomous goals, and cultural intelligence.
+Welcome to the comprehensive documentation for **NIS Protocol v2.0** - the neural-inspired AGI system with consciousness, autonomous goals, and planetary-scale cognitive intelligence.

 ## 📚 **Core Documentation**